 Benefits and properties: Aquamarine being associated with water, has a cooling effect on the whole being.
 We recommend placing an Aquamarine over tensed or painful areas of the body.
 The soothing energy of this mineral will aid in the healing process.
 Aquamarine opens and activates the Heart and the Throat chakras.
 While Aquamarine has a strong resonance with the water element, Celestite as the name suggests has a profound connection with high-vibrational astral realms.

 It does not matter which stone you prefer, all of them will bring a lot of wonderful benefits for you.
 At the Village Rock Shop, we recommend combining these stones for better, more powerful results.
-We invite you to visit our shop to check out our rich collection of minerals for your own benefits.
+We invite you to visit our shop to check out our rich collection of minerals for your own benefit.